NandhithaR/database/README.md

 Following is a description of each function

-inputfromfile: Takes the filename and stores the information in a tabular format.
+inputfromfile: Takes the filename and stores the information in an array table.

 average: Takes a table and column name and returns the average of that column.